gbif/algae/README.md

 # GBIF Algae Classification
-A classification for [all algae from kingdom down to families](algae.txt) distributed across the 3 kingdoms Plantae, Chromista and Protozoa.
+A classification for [all algae sensu latu from kingdom down to families](algae.txt) distributed across the 3 kingdoms Plantae, Chromista and Protozoa.
 The project is setup so that the github zip represents a valid Darwin Core Checklist Archive, synonyms are included.

-This classification is aiming to fill the algae gaps in the current Catalog of Life which has no taxa within the following phyla:
+This classification is aiming to fill the gaps in the current Catalog of Life due to the removal of Algaebase.
+The CoL currently has no taxa within the following phyla:
- - Chromista: Cryptophyta, Haptophyta, Ochrophyta
+ - Chromista: Cryptophyta, Haptophyta, Ochrophyta, Myzozoa
  - Plantae: Charophyta, Chlorophyta, Glaucophyta, Rhodophyta
  - Protozoa: Euglenozoa